How to properly bathe and clean your dog

 Think of bathing your dog like you would bathe an infant.
 They require lukewarm water as hot water can burn their skin.
 For larger dogs, use cooler water as they tend to overheat more than smaller dogs.

-It’s also best to research into the doggy shampoos that are available, and see which is most suitable for your dog.
+It’s also best to research into the available doggy shampoos and see which is most suitable for your dog.
 You can also speak to your vet for recommendations.

 Make sure you use a shampoo that is made specifically for dogs.
 The best ingredients to look for are natural ones, such as aloe vera and oatmeal.
 Make sure to read the label too as shampoos that contain artificial fragrances should be avoided.
 Avoid shampoos designed for humans, as this can cause skin irritation and brittle fur.